Pramira-Mindula/bridal-dress-rental/README.md

 ## 🌟 Features

 - 🧑‍💻 Customer registration and login (with sessions)
-- 👗 Admin dashboard to add and manage dresses
 - 💳 Dress booking with 8-digit Booking ID
 - 🧾 Billing with total, discount, and advance amount
 - 📅 Booking and return date tracking